 A luxury Master Bath usually has dual sinks, a separate tub and shower, and a water closet.
 Spa-like amenities, like marble countertops, luxurious walk-in showers, and high-end tile, add extra luxury to a master bath design.

 Steam showers and soaking tubs are a great way to end the day.
-Many people are making showers larger and handicap-accessible when they build a home, so they can continue to live there through old age.
+Many people make showers larger and handicap-accessible when they build a home, so they can continue living there through old age.

-The ultimate in spa-like luxury, this multi-spray shower with room for two if you like is lined with an oversize soft-patina porcelain tie.
-The teak flooring is easy on the feet and ensures a well-drained surface of almost no chance of slippage (photo source: Kohler Company).
+The ultimate spa-like luxury, this multi-spray shower with room for two if you like is lined with an oversize soft-patina porcelain tie.
+The teak flooring is accessible on the feet and ensures a well-drained surface with almost no chance of slippage (photo source: Kohler Company).

 Well-planned storage can make an upper-mid-size home seem much larger.
-Custom shelving, especially in the master suite, makes use of every inch of space.
+Custom shelving uses every inch of space, especially in the master suite.

-Kids closets and laundry/mudroom areas can also benefit from good organization to help keep backpacks, sports equipment, and coats easy to find and off the floor.
+Kids' closets and laundry/mudroom areas can also benefit from an excellent organization to help keep backpacks, sports equipment, and coats easy to find and off the floor.

 Keep clutter under control, and have attractive storage for books, media, games, and toys with a built-in library in the den or living room:

-No matter which home design you choose, the kitchen is the family hub.
-A custom kitchen not only functions better, but its also an opportunity to add upgrades and luxury touches.
-Large islands with barstools are popular.
+The kitchen is the family hub, no matter which home design you choose.
+A custom kitchen functions better and is an opportunity to add upgrades and luxury touches.
+Large islands with barstools are famous.
 Many upper-mid-size homes still have space for a breakfast area with a table and chairs.
-In an open concept floor plan, the dining area is close by, so barstools provide plenty of seating for breakfast and snacks.
+The dining area is close by in an open concept floor plan, so barstools provide plenty of seating for breakfast and snacks.

 If you plan to stay in the home during retirement, adding some age-friendly universal design features to the kitchen is a great idea.
-Just a few small changes, such as varying counter heights and easy-access cabinets, will make it much easier to age in place in your new custom kitchen.
+Minor changes, such as varying counter heights and easy-access cabinets, will make it much easier to age in your new custom kitchen.

-This modern kitchen has many special custom details, such as the quartz-topped island and countertops, under-cabinet lighting that supplements the high-intensity recessed lights, black walnut cabinetry with a unique wall of cabinets on the left, professional-quality 48-in. range (with griddle and multi-mode convection), and ventilation hood, and oversize sink with goose-neck faucet along with a vegetable sink in the island (Plan #202-1025).
+This modern kitchen has many unique custom details, such as the quartz-topped island and countertops, under-cabinet lighting that supplements the high-intensity recessed lights, black walnut cabinetry with a striking wall of cabinets on the left, professional-quality 48-in. range (with griddle and multi-mode convection), and ventilation hood, and oversize sink with goose-neck faucet along with a vegetable sink in the island (Plan #202-1025).

 Luxury Without the Mansion

 With a carefully chosen home plan, a mid-sized home of 3000-3500 square feet can easily include everything on the wish list.
-A growing family can have all of the storage and kitchen space they need and a quiet master suite retreat with all of the amenities.
-Active empty-nesters and retirees can handle visitors with plenty of guest space and still have that home office or large garage they need to pursue their hobbies.
+A growing family can have all the storage and kitchen space needed and a quiet master suite retreat with all the amenities.
+Active empty-nesters and retirees can handle visitors with plenty of guest space and still have that home office or oversized garage they need to pursue their hobbies.

 With your wish list handy, click here to find your perfect home plan.